 It is from her country of origin and, having worked with it for more than 15 years, she still feels there is so much more that it has to give.
 It is a perfect ambassador for sustainability because its harvesting does not destroy the tree which can still be harvested for many years.

-The craft of barkcloth making is estimated to span back some 700 years; inventend during the reign of Kabaka Kimera who ruled between 1275 and 1335.
+The craft of barkcloth making is estimated to span back some 700 years; inventend during the reign of Kabaka Kimera.
 Lule Ssonko, an avid hunter inadvertently discovered the craft when he was looking for materials to make traps for his hunting.
-He came across the mutuba tree (scientific name : Ficus natalensis) from which he got the bark which he started beating and it kept stretching.
+He came across the mutuba tree, from which he got the bark which he started beating and it kept stretching.

-The demonization of barkcloth by Christianity and Islam and the introduction of other fabrics by Arab traders and colonialists caused the barkcloth trade to deteriorate, and so was the production.
-The mutuba trees continued to serve the agro-purpose and some barkcloth was produced for particular Buganda cultural rituals.
+The demonization of barkcloth by Christianity and Islam and the introduction of other fabrics by Arab traders and colonialists caused the barkcloth trade to deteriorate, and so production was reduced.
+The mutuba trees continued to serve the agro-purpose and some barkcloth was produced for particular Buganda cultural rituals

-Resonance: colouring it with organic dyes was the first step in the creative challenge of making barkcloth work as a mainstream fabric.
+With the Resonance collection, colouring it with organic dyes was the first step in the creative challenge of making Barkcloth work as a mainstream fabric.
 Break the rules, break out of convention.

 Barkcloth is perfect for creating wearable art – timelessness

 ‘José Hendo’ takes a fresh approach to contemporary fashion design, challenging the obsolescence nature of fashion, and the throw away culture.
 The label is passionately conscious of the times and is inspired by the world around us.
 It uses eco-friendly fabrics as much as possible, creating unique one-off pieces…

 Unit 4-5 Chapel Place